IDEA-lab-IC/IDEA-lab-IC.github.io/People/README.md

 <b>Objectives</b>:

 * To investigate the effectiveness of ML-based techniques in generating designs for AM
-* T•	To realise the transformation of ML from black-box to grey-box with scientific machine learning approaches
+* To realise the transformation of ML from black-box to grey-box with scientific machine learning approaches
 * To develop ML-based methods alternative to the current numerical AM simulation methods that are less time-consuming, enabling the subsequent design optimisation that is manufacturing-aware

 <details>